 If you guess wrong, or hesitate, the results might not be pleasant.
 But if you guess right… the natural high of riding the power of the ocean is pure bliss.
 An addiction that makes surfers take a beating & come back for more.

 Costa Rica’s Nicoya Peninsula reaches out from the northwest region of the country, separated from the mainland by the Gulf of Nicoya.

-With a long coastline and many remote uncrowded beaches, it’s an excellent surfing destination.
+With a long coastline and many remote uncrowded beaches, it’s an excellent surfing and road trip destination.
 Especially because it’s a meteorological sweet spot for generating Pacific ocean swells.

 Renting a sweet 4X4 expedition truck from Nomad America that included a rooftop tent for camping, I explored the peninsula driving through jungle rivers and over rough backcountry roads.

 Costa Rica Travel Restrictions 2022